d-adler/r-vagrant-solaris/README.md

 ## Getting Started

+1. Download Files
-1. Download following files available from Oracle (You need to be a registered user!)
+   The following files need to be downloaded and are available from Oracle (You need to be a registered user!)
    - Solaris ISO Image `sol-10-u11-ga-x86-dvd.iso` into `packer/_dl`
    - Solaris Studio Installer `SolarisStudio12.3-solaris-x86-pkg.tar.bz2` into `vagrant/_dl`
 2. Run bootstrap script